waywardgeek/cardstream/README.md

 ### Next letter probabilities

-The following table shows how many 2-letter combinations occurred in a sample of of 199,999,999.
+The following table shows how many 2-letter combinations occurred in a sample of of 200,000,000.
 The black ace repeating is the largest, with 318523 vs an average of 295,858, which is 7.7% higher than average.

-These probabilities could be used, for example, to verify that someone is using this encryption scheme when the cryptanalist knows the plaintext and ciphertext, and can trivially extract the keystream.
+For decks that only ever generate 1,000 key stream cards, it is unclear to me how to make use of these biases.
+The would have little impact on my attempt to determine that a 1000-letter key stream is not random.

 ```
 BA: 318523, 308315, 306520, 306452, 306844, 307649, 306390, 307361, 307988, 308267, 307841, 306892, 307812, 307143, 306600, 306611, 307440, 307026, 308489, 307217, 307029, 306868, 307754, 306568, 306811, 308376